khanjan9/skycoin/README.md

 # skycoin

-Total timetaken
+Total timetaken:

-1 week roughly. this includes
+6 days (6may - 12may) coding time 2 days.
+-this includes
 -learning about Go syntax and features,
 -initial design of chat applications
--learning goroutin
+-learning goroutin and channels in details

 Client process:
 -on coming up, finds server , if not online tries reconeceting every 2 seconds